-Capital Acquisition Tax
+Capital Acquisitions Tax

-On Capital Acquisitions Tax, there was a change to the way a gift or inheritance comprising the free use of money is to be calculated.
+On Capital Acquisitions Tax (CAT), the Finance Bill as initiated proposed a change to the way a gift or inheritance comprising the free use of money is to be calculated.
 The amendment provides that the value of that gift or inheritance is to be determined by reference to the best price obtainable of borrowing an equivalent sum in the open market rather than the opportunity cost (demand deposit interest) foregone, which over recent years has been negligible.
+This amendment was subsequently removed at Dáil Committee Stage with Minister Donohoe confirming that greater consideration would need to be given to the proposed measures.